 Contact an Atlanta Distracted Driving Attorney Today

-The personal injury lawyers at Millar & Mixon, LLC are passionate about holding distracted drivers responsible for the harm they cause in serious car accidents.
-If you or someone you love has been injured in a wreck caused by a distracted driver, we can help.
+The personal injury lawyers at Millar & Mixon, LLC are passionate about holding drivers responsible for the consequences of distracted driving in serious car accidents.
+If you or someone you love has been injured in a wreck caused by a distracted driver, we can help with your lawsuit.

 Call the Georgia distracted driving accident attorneys at Millar & Mixon, LLC now at 770-477-6360 or fill out our online contact form for a free case evaluation.

 We represent victims of distracted driving accidents in Atlanta, Jonesboro, Savannah, Rome, Augusta, Marietta, Decatur, Roswell, Peachtree City, Sandy Springs, Riverdale and throughout Georgia.